 Action Step: Spend 30 minutes to create your ideal space for writing.
 You will feel more inspired to show up and write.

-Feeling overwhelmed when writing is natural, but you must remember that the journey of writing a book always begins with the first page.
+Feeling overwhelmed when writing a book is natural, but you must remember that this journey always begins with the first page.
 And in order to write your first page, you must take action.
 This is why having a writing habit will develop your writer’s flow.

 Action Step: If you don’t have a writing routine already, get one started!
 Momentum begins by taking that first action.

 A clear outline provides clarity and direction to your story.
 It is also the roadmap for your book that keeps you on track and ensures you have all your ideas organized in a natural flow.
 And that’s not even to mention that it helps you write a lot faster, too.

 When you get stuck, you can always go back to your outline to find what comes next regardless of whether the book is 100 pages or 300 pages long.
 It will help you see the overall picture.

 Before you write, spend some time creating your outline with these steps: